Gaussian approximation for sums of region-stabilizing scores: Introduction

-The main aim of this paper is to develop a more versatile notion of stabilization that enables us to handle various examples, most notably the example of minimal points in the cube.
+The main aim of this paper is to develop a more versatile notion of stabilization that enables us to handle various examples with long-range interactions, most notably the example of minimal points in the cube.
 We achieve this by generalizing the concept of stabilization radius to allow for regions of arbitrary shape, that is, by replacing balls of random radii with general sets, called stabilization regions.
-It is unlikely to achieve this by amending the metric on the carrier space, since the shape of these stabilization regions may be random and depend heavily on the reference point.
+It is unlikely to achieve this by amending the metric on the carrier space, since the shape of these stabilization regions may be random and depend heavily on the reference point, and also since the stabilization region may be empty.
 The only additional condition we assume is that the stabilization region is monotonically decreasing in the point configuration, which is a natural condition satisfied by all common examples.